Our mission is to improve lives in Lancaster through the power of bikes

-70% of all car trips in the U.S. are under two miles.
-Empowering more people to replace these short car trips with trips by bike can have a tremendous impact on everyone in the community.
+70% of all car trips in the U.S. are under two miles, by empowering more people to replace these short car trips with trips by bike we can have a tremendous impact on everyone in the community.

-We want to transform an old, abandoned pump house in Reservoir Park into a community bike shop where kids and adults can learn the basic maintenance and riding skills necessary to make biking a part of their everyday lives.
+We transformed an old, abandoned pump house in Reservoir Park into a community bike shop where kids and adults now learn the basic maintenance and riding skills necessary to make biking a part of their everyday lives.

 People of all kinds ride bikes.
 Cycling can and should be accessible to everyone, regardless of age gender, language, skin color, beliefs, or income level.
 We want our space to be welcoming, inclusive, and helpful to as wide a variety of people as possible.
 Diversity brings a variety of perspectives and richness to any community.

 Community is strength.
-Community allows us to stand together and advocate for a cause we believe in.
-It will take a strong community to help support and grow a bicycle movement.
-It is important that we embrace opportunities to join together.
+It allows us to stand together and advocate for a cause we believe in.
+It will take a strong community to support and grow a bicycle movement, therefore it is important that we embrace opportunities to join together.